sugarme/gotch/example/mnist/README.md

 - Load MNIST data using helper function at `vision` sub-package

 ## Linear Regression

-- Run with `go clean -cache -testcache && go run main.go linear.go`
+- Run with `go clean -cache -testcache && go run . -model="linear"`

 - Accuraccy should be about **91.68%**.

 ## Neural Network (NN)

-TODO: update
+- Run with `go clean -cache -testcache && go run . -model="nn"`

+- Accuraccy should be about **TODO: update%**.

 ## Convolutional Neural Network (CNN)

-TODO: update
+- Run with `go clean -cache -testcache && go run . -model="cnn"`

+- Accuraccy should be about **TODO: update%**.